 NSHSS is a nonpolitical, nonpartisan organization.
 The purpose of this page is to provide educational resources to help encourage our members to participate in the democratic process.
-According to our91% of NSHSS members who are registered intend to vote and 76% expect to be at least somewhat involved in politics or activism in the future.
-In response, we have gathered information and resources that our members may need to successfully fulfill their right to vote this election year and in the years to come.
+According to our previous NSHSS Career Survey, 91% of registered NSHSS members intended to vote, and 76% expected to be at least somewhat involved in politics or activism in the future.
+In response, we gathered information and resources that our members might need to fulfill their right to vote each election year successfully and in the years to come.

 Check out our new survey that continues to highlight the voting attitudes and behaviors of Gen Z

-Did you know the term "voter suppression" is the act of "" as a strategy to influence the outcome of an election?
+Did you know the term "voter suppression" is the act of "discouraging or preventing specific groups of people from voting" as a strategy to influence the outcome of an election?
 Voter suppression disproportionately effects BIPOC and low-income households as compared to white voters.

 To learn more about voter suppression, who it effects, who it benefits, and what you can do to help yourself and your community overcome voter suppression, check out these resources:

 "18% of citizens age 18-24 do not have photo ID with their current address and name.
 That’s 5,500,000 young adult citizens in jeopardy of not being able to vote!"